 Cream Cheese Frosting:

-- ½ cup butter (1 stick) softened to room temperature
+- 1 cup unsalted butter (2 sticks), softened to room temperature

-- 8 oz. brick style package full-fat cream cheese softened to room temperature
+- 2 (8 oz.) packages full-fat cream cheese, softened to room temperature

-- Add pecan halves to a baking pan and toast them for 15-20 minutes.
-Remove from oven and allow to cool.
+- Spread the pecans evenly on an unlined baking pan and roast them in the oven for 15-20 minutes.
+Remove from the oven and let cool.

-- In a large bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, and ground nutmeg.
-Set aside.
+- In a medium bowl, sift the flour, baking powder, baking soda, salt, cinnamon, and ground nutmeg.

-- Pour the cake batter evenly into the 2 prepared cake pans.
-Bake for 25-30 minutes, until a toothpick inserted into the center of the cake comes out clean.
+- Pour the cake batter evenly into the prepared cake pans.
+Bake for 20-22 minutes.
+A toothpick inserted into the center of the cake should come out clean.

-- Let the cakes cool for 5-10 minutes before removing from the pans.
-Use a butter knife to separate the cake from the edge of the pan and then flip over to remove the cake.
-Keep the cake sitting upright because the top of the cake will stick to any surface.
-Let the cake cool completely before frosting.
-I like to put the cakes in the freezer overnight, which makes them extra easy to frost the next day.
+- Let the cakes cool for 5-10 minutes before removing them from the pans.
+Use a butter knife to separate the cake from the edge of the pan and then flip the pan over to remove the cake.
+Keep the cake sitting upright because the tops of the cake will stick to any surface.
+Let the cakes cool completely before frosting.
+You can also leave the cakes in the pans, cover them with aluminum foil, and then place the pans in the freezer overnight, which makes frosting easier.

 Make the cream cheese frosting:

 - Add the softened butter and softened cream cheese to a large bowl or the bowl of a stand mixer.
 Use a hand-held mixer or the paddle attachment of a stand mixer to cream them together until smooth.
 Add the salt, vanilla extract, and powdered sugar and mix until smooth.